mnemyx/8170-1/README.md

 	A simulation of a ball bouncing in a box

 	Model & Vector/Utility by Dr. House.
-	Model modified to create a hollow cylinder
+	Model Class modified to create an isosphere & plane

 	Usage: ballbox [parameter_file]